Is this online guitar training program worth the monthly subscription?

-Pick genres or style to focus on (R&B, Rock, Folk Music, etc)
+- Pick genres or style to focus on (R&B, Rock, Folk Music, etc)

 - Pick skill to focus on (Speed, Lead, Singing & Playing, etc)

 Skill Level: Beginners to Advanced Players and Experts

 - Affordable Cost – Yearly Price Offers Bigger Savings Over GuitarTricks (Plus Get 10% Off With the Link Above)

-- Bridges the Gap Between Private and Online Tutorials Through Their Live Lessons
+- Bridges Gap Between Private/Online Tutorials Through Live Lessons

 - Mobile-Ready – Watch on Phone/Tablet Easily

 - Learn to Play Your Preferred Style Of Music

-- Separate Lessons on More Specific Skills (like lead, speed, singing while playing, etc)
+- Advanced Skills (like riffs/licks, speed, singing while playing, etc)

-- Comes with a lot of bonus materials such as jam tracks, games, community forum, and much more
+- Bonus materials: jam tracks, games, community and much more

 - A LOT of material to go through with multiple instructors

-- Can be difficult to choose where to start, who to watch and where to go next
+- Difficult to know where to start, who to watch and where to go next

-- Excellent selection of songs to learn, but not too many.
-It will leave you wanting for more
+- Lots of songs to learn, but needs more funk/soul/r&b

-- You are a complete beginner and don’t know where to start
+- You are a complete beginner and want the best lessons online

-- You want to master a specific style of music such as Soul or R&B which other programs don’t teach
+- You want to master a specific style/genre of music

-- You want to sing and play the guitar together like a seasoned pro
+- You want to sing and play the guitar together (exclusive lesson!)

-- You want to learn from real musicians that actually work in the music industry
+- You want to learn from real musicians and HUGE names in music